CristianQiu/Unity-URP-Volumetric-Light/README.md

 * Not tested on consoles spectrum (Playstation, Xbox, Switch) but very likely to work.
 PS5 has been verified by users as of v0.5.6.
 * Multipass VR rendering is not supported.

-# Known Bugs
+# Known issues

 * There is an issue with volumetric shadows from lights when "Transparent Receive Shadows" is off in the URP Renderer.
 If you are having issues with volumetric shadows from lights you may need to turn the setting on.
 See https://github.com/CristianQiu/Unity-URP-Volumetric-Light/issues/10.

 # TODO

 There are a few things that I would like to add at some point, as I like coming back to this project from time to time in my spare time.
-Some of which are:

-* Further improvements on reprojection, density volumes and enhanced transparency support.
+* Further improvements on density volumes and enhanced transparency support.
 * New features: self shadowing.
 * Bug fixing: Do not hesitate to open issues for anything that you find unexpected or buggy.